riad-azz/webdriver-installer/README.md

 firefox = FireFox()
 firefox.install()
 ```

-## Help
+_the install() function returns the installed driver path as a string_

-* How to get the installer driver path
+* How to get the installed driver path
 ```python
 from webdriver_installer import FireFox

 firefox = FireFox()
 driver_path = firefox.path
 ```
+_The driver will be installed automatically if it wasn't found_

-* Some web drivers have both 32-bit and 64-bit and you can pick by using _(default is 32-bit)_
+* Some web drivers have both 32-bit and 64-bit
 ```python
 from webdriver_installer import FireFox

 firefox = FireFox(bit=64)
 firefox.install()
 ```
+_the default is 32-bit_

 * How to uninstall a driver
 ```python